Sexual Misconduct Policy & Reporting

-- Senior Administrator: for purposes of this policy is defined as employees equivalent to Directors and above and in the hospital, Nurse Mangers and above.
+- Senior Administrator: for purposes of this policy is defined as any employees equivalent to Director and above and in the hospital, Nurse Managers and above.
 This policy applies to Stony Brook University, Stony Brook Hospital and the Long Island State Veterans Home.

 - Deputy Title IX Coordinators: serve as University-wide points of contact for those seeking information or wanting to report sexual harassment, misconduct or violence.
 Their role is to inform complainants of their rights and options.
 The deputies communicate all Title IX related information to the Title IX Coordinator.
 The deputies do not investigate, adjudicate or sanction (unless that function is within their normal job duties and/or responsibilities).
 The University's Deputy Title IX Coordinators are listed on the Title IX website (provided below).

 - Complainant Navigator: provides confidential support and resource options to students, faculty and staff who experience sexual or interpersonal violence and assists complainants who choose to report.

 - The University is responsible for and fully committed to the prevention and elimination of discrimination on the basis of sex, gender and/or gender identity.
 All members of the campus community are responsible for fostering an atmosphere that promotes equity, civility, caring, responsibility, accountability, and respect.